 Health care costs companies approximately \$4,003 per year for a single employee and \$9,764 for families.
 This equals roughly 83 percent and 73 percent of total health-care costs for single employees and employees with families, respectively.
 One possible strategy for containment for health-care plans is to implement a cafeteria plan.
 Cafeteria plans started becoming popular in the 1980s and have become standard in many organizations (Allen, 2010).
 This type of plan gives all employees a minimum level of benefits and a set amount to spend on flexible benefits, such as additional health care or vacation time.
 It creates more flexible benefits, allowing the employee, based on his or her family situation, to choose which benefits are right for them.
 For example, a mother of two may choose to spend her flexible benefits on health care for her children, while a single, childless female may opt for more vacation days.
 In other words, these plans offer flexibility, while saving money, too.
-Cost containment strategies around benefits will be discussed in Chapter 6 "Compensation and Benefits".
+Cost containment strategies around benefits will be discussed in Chapter 5.

 Another way to contain costs is by offering training.
 While this may seem counterintuitive, as training does cost money up front, it can actually save money in the long run.
 Consider how expensive a sexual harassment lawsuit or wrongful termination lawsuit might be.
 For example, a Sonic Drive-In was investigated by the Equal Opportunity Employment Commission (EEOC) on behalf of seventy women who worked there, and it was found that a manager at one of the stores subjected the victims to inappropriate touching and comments.
 This lawsuit cost the organization \$2 million.
 Some simple training up front (costing less than the lawsuit) likely would have prevented this from happening.
 Training employees and management on how to work within the law, thereby reducing legal exposure, is a great way for HR to cut costs for the organization as a whole.
-In Chapter 8 "Training and Development", we will further discuss how to organize, set up, and measure the success of a training program.
+In Chapter 6, we will further discuss how to organize, set up, and measure the success of a training program.

 The hiring process and the cost of turnover in an organization can be very expensive.
 Turnover refers to the number of employees who leave a company in a particular period of time.
 By creating a recruiting and selection process with cost containment in mind, HR can contribute directly to cost-containment strategies company wide.
 In fact, the cost of hiring an employee or replacing an old one (turnover) can be as high as \$9,777 for a position that pays \$60,000 (Del Monte, 2010).
 By hiring smart the first time, HR managers can contain costs for their organization.
-This will be discussed in Chapter 4 "Recruitment" and Chapter 5 "Selection".
-Reducing turnover includes employee motivational strategies.
-This will be addressed in Chapter 7 "Retention and Motivation".
+This will be discussed in Chapter 3 Reducing turnover includes employee motivational strategies.

 In a survey reported on by the Sales and Marketing Management newsletter, 85 percent of managers say that ineffective communication is the cause of lost revenue.
 E-mail, instant messaging, text messages, and meetings are all examples of communication in business.
 An understanding of communication styles, personality styles, and channels of communication can help us be more effective in our communications, resulting in cost containment.
 In HRM, we can help ensure our people have the tools to communicate better, and contain costs and save dollars in doing so.
-Some of these tools for better communication will be addressed in Chapter 9 "Successful Employee Communication".